How Much Does Business Health Insurance Cost Per Employee?

 Senior Consultant, Employee Benefits

-What Affects The Cost Of Business Health Insurance?
+What Affects The Cost Of UK Business Health Insurance?

 Business Factors Affecting Cost

-Your business and employee demographic will play a part in determining how much your Business Health Insurance policy will cost.
-Factors insurers will take into account include:
+Your business and employee demographic will play a part in determining how much your Business Health Insurance policy costs.
+Factors insurers take into account include:

 Older employees cost more to insure than younger ones (as they’re more likely to make a claim in later years).
 For example, you might expect to pay around £40 per month for a worker in their 30s, while an employee aged 60+ could cost more than £120 per month.